Rosie Huntington-Whiteley: Career

 Huntington-Whiteley remained unknown outside the fashion industry until 2008, when she was cast by chief creative director Christopher Bailey, replacing Agyness Deyn for Burberry's Autumn/Winter campaign with actor Sam Riley.
 She got her first British Vogue cover on the November 2008 issue, alongside Eden Clark and Jourdan Dunn in a feature celebrating British models.
 The following year, she was featured as the face of Karen Millen's Spring/Summer 2009 advertising campaign.
-She starred in a short film for Agent Provocateur lingerie, playing a woman whose boyfriend forgets Valentine's Day.
+She also starred in a short film for Agent Provocateur lingerie, playing a woman whose boyfriend forgets Valentine's Day.